-The Environments Supporting Healthy Eating (ESHE) Tool on has provided a platform for community engagement planning and pilot projects to assess the broad potential uses of the ESHE Index Score in the field.
+The Environments Supporting Healthy Eating (ESHE) Hub on Community Commons has provided a platform for community engagement planning and pilot projects to assess the broad potential uses of the ESHE Index Score in the field.
 You may have read our last post about the ESHE Hub, which described the ESHE Index benchmarking tool and comprehensive report in depth.
 This article will focus on the recent success of three ESHE community action projects and the resulting insights about how ESHE can be used for local-level healthy food environment advocacy activities.

 The ESHE team at the national office of the African American Collaborative Obesity Research Network (AACORN), in Philadelphia, PA identified three partners in urban and rural communities to pilot the use of ESHE for community action.
 The pilot sites included Philadelphia, PA, Chicago, IL and Vance County, NC.
 Each site used the ESHE Index tools on the Commons to generate County and State-level ESHE Index scores and a full EHSE report to obtain an overview of food environment variables in their area.
 Since food environments often vary greatly within a city or county, they then used the ESHE Community Measures Toolkit to help with assessments and planning for advocacy at the local level.
 Read the highlights of each pilot below and follow the links to read the full case studies.
 The case studies serve as examples of community engagement efforts; show the potential for positive impact from collecting data at the neighborhood level to understand variations in food environments between small geographies; and how to use the findings to advocate for change.